saviocoder/saviocoder/README.md

 ## About Me

-I'm a passionate front-end developer, currently focused on learning HTML, CSS, JavaScript, and the Django framework.
-I love building beautiful and intuitive user interfaces to create engaging web experiences.
+I'm a back-end developer passionate about transforming lines of code into practical and effective solutions.
+Although my main area of expertise is back-end development, my curiosity has led me to explore the world of web design, where I have solid skills in HTML, CSS, and Bootstrap.

 ### <br> - Tools and Technologies
 <div style="display: inline_block;"><br>